nodejs/node/doc/api/https.md

 - `key`: Private key to use for SSL.
 Default `null`.
 - `passphrase`: A string of passphrase for the private key or pfx.
 Default `null`.
 - `cert`: Public x509 certificate to use.
 Default `null`.
-- `clientCertEngine`: A string containing the name of and OpenSSL engine for providing the client certificate.
+- `clientCertEngine`: A string containing the name of an OpenSSL engine for providing the client certificate.
 - `ca`: A string, [`Buffer`][] or array of strings or [`Buffer`][]s of trusted certificates in PEM format.
 If this is omitted several well known "root"